LEMON CURD LINZER COOKIES

 Take the bowl off the heat and whisk the butter into the curd.
 The butter will melt from the heat of the curd as you whisk.

 • Pour the curd into a clean jar and place a piece of plastic wrap directly on the surface, making sure it touches the top to prevent a skin from forming.
 Let it chill completely, then transfer to the fridge.
 The curd will continue to thicken as it cools.
 Refrigerate for up to 5 days.
+Enjoy!

 Notes

-Because lemon curd needs to be refrigerated, store your Lemon Curd Linzer Cookies in the fridge.
+Because the lemon curd needs to be refrigerated, store the assembled Lemon Curd Linzer Cookies in an airtight container in the fridge for 3 to 5 days.

 Nutrition